Raid of Nassau: Prelude

-Browne received further intelligence in late February that an American fleet was assembling off the Delaware coast, but apparently took no significant actions to prepare a defense.
+Browne received further intelligence in late February that an American fleet was assembling off the Delaware coast, but apparently he took no significant actions to prepare a defense.
 New Providence's harbor had two primary defenses, Fort Nassau and Fort Montagu.
-Fort Nassau was located in Nassau, but was poorly equipped to defend the port against amphibious attacks, as its walls were not strong enough to support the action of the fort's 46 cannons.
-As a result, Fort Montagu had been constructed, in 1742, on the eastern end of the harbor, overlooking its entrance.
+Fort Nassau was located in Nassau but was poorly equipped to defend the port against amphibious attacks, as its walls were not strong enough to support the action of the fort's 46 cannons.
+As a result, Fort Montagu had been constructed in 1742 on the eastern end of the harbor, overlooking its entrance.
 At the time of the raid, Fort Montagu was equipped with 17 cannons, although most of the gunpowder and ordnance was located at Fort Nassau.

 Hopkins' fleet arrived at Great Abaco Island on March 1, 1776.
 The fleet captured two Loyalist-owned sloops, one of which was captained by Loyalist Gideon Lowe of Green Turtle Cay, and pressed their owners to serve as pilots.
 George Dorsett, a local ship's captain, travelled from Abaco to Nassau and alerted Browne to the presence of the American fleet.
-The American landing force was transferred to the two captured sloops and Providence the next day, and plans were formulated for the assault on Nassau.
+The Marine landing force was transferred to the two captured sloops and Providence the next day, and plans were formulated for the assault on Nassau.
 While the main fleet held back, the three ships carrying the landing force were to enter Nassau's port at daybreak on March 3, and gain control of the town before alarm could be raised.

 The decision to land at daybreak turned out to be a tactical mistake by Hopkins, as alarm was raised in Nassau when the three ships were spotted in the morning light, rousing Browne from his bed.
 He ordered four guns fired from Fort Nassau to alert the colonial militia; two of the guns came off their mounts when they were fired.
 At 7:00 a.m. he held a discussion with Samuel Gambier, one of his councilors, over the idea that the gunpowder should be removed from the islands on Mississippi Packet, a fast ship docked in the harbor.
-They ultimately refrained from acting on the idea, but Browne ordered thirty mostly-unarmed militiamen to occupy Fort Montagu before retiring to his house to make himself "a little decent".
+They ultimately refrained from acting on the idea, but Browne ordered 30 mostly-unarmed militiamen to occupy Fort Montagu before retiring to his house to make himself "a little decent".